MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 > [!NOTE]
 >
 > * Personal tabs have a `personal` scope, while channel and group tabs use `team` or `group` scopes.
 The two tab types have a slightly different syntax since only the configurable tab has a `channel` property associated with its context object.
 For more information on tab scopes, See the [manifest](~/resources/schema/manifest-schema.md) reference.
 > * Deep links work properly only if the tab was configured using the v0.4 or later library and because of that has an entity ID.
-Deep links to tabs without entity IDs still navigate to the tab but cannot provide the sub entity ID to the tab.
+Deep links to tabs without entity IDs still go to the tab but cannot provide the sub entity ID to the tab.

 Use the following format for a deep link that you can use in a bot, connector, or message extension card: